 - 1 Park the truck in a safe and level place suitable for changing the tire.
-Then lower the forks, stop the engine, and apply the parking brake. - ▲ The tires and rims should always be serviced or changed by trained personal using the correct tools and procedures.
+Then lower the forks, stop the engine, and apply the parking brake. - ⚠ The tires are under high inflation pressure, so failure to follow the correct procedures, when changing or servicing tires and rims could cause the tire to explode, causing serious injury or damage.
+The tires and rims should always be serviced or changed by trained personal using the correct tools and procedures.
 For details of procedures, contact your HYUNDAI dealer.
-Wear safety glasses and a face shield when using compressed air. - 2 Block the tire at the opposite corner from the tire to be replaced. - 3 Loosen the lug nuts slightly with a lug nut wrench. - 4 Jack up the truck to raise the tire from the ground, then remove the lug nuts and take off the tire.
+Wear safety glasses and a face shield when using compressed air. - 2 Block the tire at the opposite corner from the tire to be replaced. - 3 Loosen the lug nuts slightly with a lug nut wrench. - 4 Jack up the truck to raise the tire from the ground, then remove the lug nuts and take off the tire. - Points to fit jack when jacking up

-Points to fit jack when jacking up
+Front tires: Bottom of outer mast or bottom of frame.

-Front tires : Bottom of outer mast or bottom of frame.
-Rear tires : Bottom of counterweight or bottom of rear axle.
+Rear tires: Bottom of counterweight or bottom of rear axle.

-▲ When jacking up the truck, always check carefully that the jack does not come out of position.
+- ♠ When jacking up the truck, always check carefully that the jack does not come out of position.
 When jacking up the truck, never go under the truck.
 For wheels using a separate type rim, check first that the rim nut is not loose before loosening the lug nuts.
-Be careful not to mistake the rim nuts and lug nuts.
+Be careful not to mistake the rim nuts and lug nuts. - 5 Replace the tire and tighten the lug nuts partially.
+The mounting faces of the wheel, lug nuts and wheels must be free from any dirt or lubricant of any kind.

-- 5 Replace the tire and tighten the lug nuts partially.
-The mounting faces of the wheel, lug nuts and wheels must be free from any dirt or lubricant of any kind. - 6 Tighten the lug nuts on opposite sides in turn, and check that there is no play in the wheel. - 7 Lower the jack to lower the truck to the ground, then tighten the lug nuts to the specified tightening torque (For details, see service data).
+- 5 Tighten the lug nuts on opposite sides in turn, and check that there is no play in the wheel. - 2 Lower the jack to lower the truck to the ground, then tighten the lug nuts to the specified tightening torque (For details, see service data).